There are many different types of depression. The condition can be classified as mild, moderate or severe, depending on your symptoms.

 - alcohol and drugs

-Depression is a chronic condition.
-A chronic illness is one that lasts a long time, sometimes for the rest of the affected person’s life.
-When describing an illness, the term ‘chronic’ refers to how long a person has it, not to how serious a condition is.
-At least half of people who have a period of depression will have at least one or more period during their lifetime.
+Although most people who have major depression get better with treatment, it’s a chronic (long-term) condition – symptoms can last for up to two years.
+More than half of all people who have a period of depression will have at least one more during their lifetime.
 You’re more likely to have several periods of depression if you’re under 20 or in old age when you have your first episode.

-Depression can reduce your quality of life and may affect your ability to work, your general health and your relationships with friends and family.
+Depression can reduce your quality of life and may affect your ability to work, your relationships with friends and family and your general health.
+For example, it’s linked to doing less physical activity, and drinking too much alcohol.
+Sometimes, depression can also be associated with suicide.

 Can yoga help depression?

 There are different types of yoga and some may be more helpful than others.
 Ashtanga yoga, for example, can be quite dynamic and fast-paced, while other types, such as Hatha yoga, with mindfulness meditation, are more focused on meditation and breathing.
-Hatha yoga poses are done slowly and are meant to help with relaxation and awareness, and to de-stress your mind.
+Hatha yoga poses are done slowly and are meant to help with relaxation and awareness.
+These may help to de-stress your mind – something that can be helpful if you’re depressed.

-Doing some exercise in addition to your medicine or counselling may help your symptoms.
+Doing some exercise in addition to taking medicine or having counselling may help your symptoms.

 Does acupuncture work for depression?